Supporting your Perinatal Mental Health and Wellbeing

 Pregnancy, parenting, or a NICU stay can be incredibly isolating.

-Sometimes you can go days without thinking about anything else.
+Sometimes you can go days without thinking about anything other than managing the demands of being pregnant or caring for your baby.

-Sometimes, it feels like you've gone weeks without having a conversation another adult.
+Sometimes, it feels like you've gone days without having a real conversation with another adult.

-Try to stay connected to the outside world.
+Try to stay connected to your friends and community.

 Make time to talk to a trusted provider, partner, or friend - even if it's just a quick call, email, or text.
 Because when you're feeling bad, it's easy to feel like no one notices or cares.